The Group Directory is where people will learn which groups are open, where they're located, how often they meet, and other important group details.

 The subdomain is used to create a URL on churchcenter.com where the public side of Groups lives.
 Your group directory becomes active as soon as you subscribe to Planning Center Groups, and it's ready to start being customized immediately.

-To review your current subdomain setting, an Organization Administrator can go to the Church Center tab on the Accounts page:
+To review your current URL setting, an Organization Administrator can go to the Church Center tab on the Accounts page:

-You can get to the Group Directory from the main Groups page and individual group pages:
+You can get to the Group Directory from the main Groups page by clicking Public Groups List.

 Using the URL or the buttons on the admin side, you'll be taken to the Group Directory.
 Group Types are listed at the top of the Groups Directory, and unique groups (groups with no group type) are listed at the bottom.